Adaptive Token Sampling For Efficient Vision Transformers: Experiments

-In this section, we evaluate our ATS module by adding it to different backbone models and evaluating them on ImageNet \cite{deng2009imagenet}, a large-scale image classification dataset.
+In this section, we analyze the performance of our ATS module by adding it to different backbone models and evaluating them on ImageNet \cite{deng2009imagenet}, Kinetics-400 \cite{kinetics-400}, and Kinetics-600 \cite{kinetics-600}, which are large-scale image and video classification datasets, respectively.
 In addition, we perform several ablation studies to better analyze our method.
-We evaluate our proposed method on the ImageNet \cite{deng2009imagenet} dataset with 1.3M images and 1K classes.
-We use the standard training/testing splits and protocols provided by the ImageNet dataset.
-If not otherwise stated, in all of our experiments, the number of output tokens of an ATS module (\(K\)) are bounded from above by the number of its input tokens.
-For example, we set $K=197$ in DeiT-S \cite{deit}.
+For the image classification task, we evaluate our proposed method on the ImageNet \cite{deng2009imagenet} dataset with 1.3M images and 1K classes.
+For the action classification task, we evaluate our approach on the Kinetics-400 \cite{kinetics-400} and Kinetics-600 \cite{kinetics-600} datasets with 400 and 600 human action classes, respectively.
+We use the standard training/testing splits and protocols provided by the ImageNet and Kinetics datasets.
+If not otherwise stated, the number of output tokens of the ATS module are limited by the number of its input tokens.
+For example, we set $K=197$ in case of DeiT-S \cite{deit}.
+For the image classification task, we follow the fine-tuning setup of \cite{dynamicvit} if not mentioned otherwise.
 The fine-tuned models are initialized by their backbones' pre-trained weights and trained for 30 epochs using PyTorch AdamW optimizer (lr= $\expnumber{5}{-4}$, batch size = $8\times96$).
 We use the cosine scheduler for training the networks.
-For more implementation details, please refer to the supplementary material.
+For more implementation details and also information regarding action classification models, please refer to the supplementary materials.